nx-lr/32chars-js/README.md

 `encodeRange` compresses and bijectively encodes the numbers inside a character range, with the comma and dot assigned as delimiters for numbers and ranges.

 -   Captures each unique character of the string, sorted by increasing Unicode code points;
--   Converts them into integers with `String#codePointAt` (decoding function is `String.fromCodePoint`);
+-   Converts them into integers with `String.codePointAt` (decoding function is `String.fromCodePoint`);
 -   Compresses ranges of consecutive integers into their inclusive start and end point, as soon as one is spotted, it raises an error.
--   Converts every integer and range into bijective base 30; and
+-   Converts every integer and range into a bijective base; and
--   Joins everything with _colons_ to delimit start/end pairs, _commas_ to delimit individual numbers/number pairs.
+-   Joins everything with _backslashes_ to delimit start/end pairs, _commas_ to delimit individual numbers/number pairs.

 Likewise, `decodeRange` does the opposite.